 Conclusion

-Separation anxiety in babies at night is another battle against your sleep your baby can wage war on.
+Separation apprehension in babies at night is another battle against your sleep your baby can wage war on.
 Like any battle, you also need to remain calm.
 Do not lose your cool.
 It can feel hard to do so, but by following some basic rules, you can be able to do it.

 Until then, make sure that you aren’t being too harsh or too giving in multiple times.
 This way, your baby can have a restful night.
 The next day, your baby will wake up feeling refreshed & ready to go.